Book A Consultation

 What else is available for farmers?

-Farmers can get support through government schemes like the Farming Recovery Fund, Sustainable Farming Incentive and Countryside Stewardship grants which provide funding and encourage sustainable farming.
+Farmers can also access government support through schemes such as the Farming Recovery Fund, the Sustainable Farming Incentive and Countryside Stewardship, which provide funding and encourage sustainable farming.